Left of Center (Turkey): Aftermath

-In 1992 SHP was a coalition partner.
+In 1992, SHP was a coalition partner.
 On 19 April, Erdal İnönü was instrumental on lifting the ban on former political parties.
 But this again was not advantageous to SHP.
-Because on 9 September 1992 CHP was refounded and SHP lost a part of its supporters to CHP.
+This was because on 9 September 1992, CHP was refounded; as a result, SHP lost a part of its supporters to CHP.
 The local elections held on 27 March 1994 showed that the social democrat votes were divided between three parties.
 Thus SHP leader Murat Karayalçın and CHP leader Deniz Baykal agreed on another merge plan.
-On 18 February 1995 the parties merged.
-Although SHP was the bigger party upon former SHP leader Erdal İnönü's suggestion, the new party continued as CHP.
+On 18 February 1995, the parties merged.
+Although SHP was the bigger party, upon former SHP leader Erdal İnönü's suggestion, the new party continued as CHP.
 DSP leader Bülent Ecevit once again stood aside.